Elvis Andrus Player Props: White Sox vs. Orioles

 Elvis Andrus At The Plate

-- This year, Andrus has posted at least one hit in seven of 14 games (50.0%), and had multiple hits twice.
+- Andrus has reached base via a hit in eight games this season (of 15 played), and had multiple hits in three of those games.

-- In 14 games played this year, he has not gone deep.
+- He has not hit a home run in his 15 games this year.

-- In two games this season, Andrus has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this season, Andrus has driven in a run, and in both of those games he had multiple runs batted in.

-- He has scored in four games this year (28.6%), but has had no multi-run games.
+- In five of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.